codayyy/econ-161/lecture0.md

 ![deadweight loss of monopoly](img/Lecture%200%20Foundations%20of%20IO_12.png)

-Notice that $Q_{m} < Q_{c}$, which is the reason for the welfare loss (monopolies restrict output from $Q_{c} \longrightarrow Q_{m}$, creating DWL).
+Because in a monopoly $MR = MC$ where $P > MC \therefore P > MR$, there is naturally a welfare loss.
+While for a perfectly competitive firm, $P = MC$ which is the ideal situation (profit-maximizing and equilibrium).

 > [!NOTE]
+> Also notice that $Q_{m} < Q_{c}$ which is the reason for the welfare loss (monopolies restrict output from $Q_{c} \longrightarrow Q_{m}$, creating DWL).
+>
-> The deadweight loss triangle can be divided into the consumer welfare loss and the producer surplus loss.
+> The DWL triangle can be divided into the consumer welfare loss and the producer surplus loss.
 However, note that producer surplus is **greater** under monopoly, so the interpretation of producer surplus is not the same thing as industry profit.
 We cannot conclude that the loss in producer surplus means producers are earning less relative to that of the perfectly competitive level (in fact, the opposite is true -- a monopolist maximizes producer surplus).

 ## Costs of Monopolies